lucaswinningham/intention/README.md

 #### Attribute macros

-`attribute` base, optional, readable, writable, loads / dumps identity, uses name (not renamed)
+`attribute` base, optional, reader, writer, loads / dumps identity, uses name (not renamed)

 `required` must be given, error class, can take a proc that when ran and evaluates to true, throws error